open-source-suggestions/ideas/README.md

-# open source ideas
+# open source suggestions

-Open source ideas is a website used to add your open source project ideas to give a project idea for people who don't have one.
+Open source suggestions is a website used to add your open source project ideas to give a project idea for people who don't have one.

 It uses hugo with [hugo-PaperMod](https://github.com/adityatelange/hugo-PaperMod.git) theme.